abeasock/open_source_demo/README.md

 After running the command, open Browser and go to: http://localhost:15555/

 ## Superset
-To add the loans data to Superset, open Superset and click 'Sources' in the top banner > Upload a CSV.
+To add the loans data to Superset, open Superset and click "Sources" in the top banner > Upload a CSV.
 Fill in the required fields.
 The location to the CSV: /assets/loans_updated.csv

-First, open Superset and add the saved loans SQL database to Superset by clicking 'Sources' in the top banner > 'Databases' > the plus sign in the upper right corner to add a new database.
-This will open the 'Edit Database' page.
+First, open Superset and add the saved loans SQL database to Superset by clicking "Sources" in the top banner > Databases > the plus sign in the upper right corner to add a new database.
+This will open the "Edit Database" page.
 Fill in:
 Database: lending_club
 SQLAlchemy URI: sqlite:////assets/lending_club.db
-Click 'Test Connection'
+Click "Test Connection"
 A message will pop up if your connection is successful

-Second,  click 'Sources' in the top banner > 'Tables' > the plus sign in the upper right corner to add a new table.
-This will open the 'Add Table' page.
+Second,  click "Sources" in the top banner > Tables > the plus sign in the upper right corner to add a new table.
+This will open the "Add Table" page.
 Fill in:
 Database: lending_club
 Table Name: loans_v3

 Once database is added, you can add the saved dashboard used in the demo.
-Click 'Manage' in the top banner > 'Import Dashboards' > 'Choose File' open_source_demo/assets/superset_dashboard_loans.pickle (where repository was downloaded locally) and click 'Upload'<br>
+Click "Manage" in the top banner > Import Dashboards > Choose File open_source_demo/assets/superset_dashboard_loans.pickle (where repository was downloaded locally) and click "Upload"<br>
 The dashboard for Lending Club should now be avialable under Dashboards<br><br>